-Hence, be careful as you consume vegetable smoothies.
-Simply because these smoothies are made WITH VEGETABLES… and other seemingly healthy components… this DOES NOT MEAN that you should throw all caution to the wind and drink all the vegetable smoothies you can get your hands on.
+Be careful when you consume vegetable smoothies.
+Simply because these smoothies are made WITH VEGETABLES… and other seemingly healthy components… this DOES NOT MEAN that you should throw caution to the wind and drink all the vegetable smoothies you can get your hands on.
 No… rather, remember the calorie and sugar issues that can be associated with these VEGGIE SMOOTHIES.

 #4 – Vegetable Juice

-Again, the idea that vegetables are healthy is not entirely wrong.
-The issue to think about TIME AND TIME AGAIN is the fact that having a lot of some veggies could be bad for you, especially over time when you will begin to see yourself gain weight and wonder what you are doing wrong.
+Again, the belief that vegetables are healthy is not entirely wrong.
+However, it’s important to remember that over-consuming some veggies could be bad for you.
+Over time you may find yourself gaining weight and wonder what you are doing wrong.

 Vegetable juice contains lots of nutrients from the veggies that ARE good for you.
 YES, no problem in this regard.
-HOWEVER, the downside of veggie juice is the other aspects of veggie juice we may not necessarily take the time to consider or reflect upon such as the amount of calories we consume when drinking veggies juice and ALSO… the AMOUNT of SUGAR contained in veggie juice.
+HOWEVER, the downside of veggie juice is the AMOUNT of SUGAR contained in veggie juice.
 YES, there can be a significant amount of sugar and a high calorie count when consuming vegetable juice.
-You’ll note that sugar and fat reduction are a major part of weight reduction programmes .
+You’ll note that sugar and fat reduction are a major part of weight reduction programs .

 Again, we are likely to make the mistake of thinking: “Oh, it’s just vegetable juice – what could be so wrong with that?
 It must be good for me.
 Hence, I should drink more of this stuff”.
 With this type of thinking, we consume more vegetable juice and in turn more sugar content and more calories in a day!

 #5 – Coated Vegetables

 Don’t you like the creative presentations of veggies you’ll find at fancy parties, casual gatherings, picnics or even with your home-made creations?
-Indeed, sometimes people find the natural veggie presentation so bland and so… blah!… definitely not something that will entice the kids (and some adults too).
+Sometimes people find the natural veggie presentation so bland and so… blah!… definitely not something that will entice the kids (and some adults too).
 So, WHY NOT DRESS THE VEGGIES UP A BIT?